 Here are a few reasons to choose rotational modeling over injection molding or other alternatives:

 At Advanced Prototype Molding, we have extensive experience controlling necessary considerations to create high-quality rotocast components.
-We carefully consider the angles and shapes of the mold along with the desired wall and corner thicknesses.
+As one of the trusted rotomolding companies in Illinois, we carefully consider the angles and shapes of the mold along with the desired wall and corner thicknesses.
 We also take into account variations due to material type that affects production variables.
 In doing so, we design the optimal mold and procedure for each individual product.

 By far, the most common material for rotomolding is polyethylene, making up 85-90% of rotomolded products.
 However, rotational molding can accommodate a variety of other materials to suit different project specifications.
 These include, among others: